Restore-R1: Efficient Image Restoration Agents via Reinforcement Learning with Multimodal LLM Perceptual Feedback: Experiments

 \textbf{Effect of Tools}.
 Prior agents \cite{RestoreAgent, agenticir, multiAgent} rely heavily on degradation recognition and strictly map each degradation type to a specific group of tools.
 However, they largely ignore the effects of tool interactions and degradation stacking.
 In practice, tools designed for a particular degradation type may also produce unexpected enhancement effects on other corruption types.
 As shown in Figure~\ref{tooleffect2}, the dehazing model RIDCP~\cite{RIDCP}, although originally designed for haze removal, significantly improves visibility and brightness in low-light images.
 This observation indicates that the functional scope of a tool may extend beyond its intended degradation domain, due to inherent model capacity, interactions of tools, or degradation stacking effects.
 Therefore, the optimal tool sequence might not be inferred from a simple type-to-tool mapping.
 This motivates the need for our policy-based approach that learns tool sequencing holistically rather than relying on predefined associations.

 \textbf{Perception-Distortion Tradeoff}.
-Figures \ref{subfig_a} and \ref{subfig_b} show that as the number of execution steps increases, the no-reference metrics continue to improve, whereas the full-reference metrics gradually decline (additional results are provided in the Supplementary Material).
+Figures \ref{subfig_a} and \ref{subfig_b} show that as the number of execution steps increases, the no-reference metrics continue to improve, whereas the full-reference metrics gradually decline (additional results are provided in the supplementary material).
 The rise in no-reference scores is expected because our agent is optimized to maximize the accumulated final-stage rewards, which is tied to perceptual quality.
 The concurrent drop in full-reference metrics aligns with observations in prior work \cite{blau2018perception}, which established the theory, termed the perception-distortion tradeoff.
 This theory demonstrates that no image restoration algorithm can simultaneously achieve both minimal distortion and the maximal perceptual quality; improving one inevitably degrades the other due to the intrinsic ambiguity of the inverse imaging process.

 \textbf{GRPO Optimization}.
 Our framework is compatible with various policy optimization methods.
-To demonstrate this flexibility, we additionally train the model using use GRPO \cite{GRPO}.
+To demonstrate this flexibility, we additionally train the model using GRPO \cite{GRPO}.
 Figure \ref{subfig_c} compares the results of GRPO and PPO, showing that both training strategies lead to similar performance.
 This confirms that our framework generalizes well across different policy optimization algorithms.

-\textbf{Supervised Extension}.
-Although our main experiments operate in a label-free environment, our framework can easily incorporate supervision when ground-truth clean images are available.
-In the Supplementary Material, we present additional results demonstrating that the same agent can be trained under supervised rewards, further highlighting the extensibility of our approach.
+Due to space limitation, we provide additional empirical results in the supplementary material.